odkr/pandoc-refheadstyle/man/pandoc-refheadstyle.rst

 ========

 pandoc-refheadstyle [-h]
+pandoc [...] -F pandoc-refheadstyle [...]

 DESCRIPTION
 ===========

 ``pandoc-refheadstyle`` sets a custom style for the reference section header, but only if the metadata field ``reference-section-title`` has been set to a non-empty value.

 By default, the reference section header will be assigned the custom style 'Bibliography Heading'.
-But you can change what style is assigned by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
+But you can define which style should be assigned by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
 If the style does not exist, it will be created.

-``pandoc-refheadstyle`` considers any header the reference section header that is a top-level header, close to the end of the document and has a header text that is equal to the value of the metadata field ``reference-section-title``.
+``pandoc-refheadstyle`` considers any header the reference section header that (1) is one of the last three elements of the document, (2) is a top-level header, and (3) has a header text that is equal to the value of the metadata field ``reference-section-title`` (*all* criteria have to be met).
+If your reference section header was inserted by ``pandoc-citeproc``, all of these criteria will be met.

 LICENSE